 Figure 8 (diagramme) gives an overall view of how College policies should be developed, published and maintained.
 The aim of these guidelines is to assist Policy Owners in meeting the requirements of the framework for policy management.
-There are many stakeholders involved in the process of developing and maintaining a College policy and they will be referred to as necessary throughout this guide.
+There are many stakeholders involved in the process of developing ©Open Training College Page 57 of 352 and maintaining a College policy and they will be referred to as necessary throughout this guide.
 However, it is not possible to list all stakeholders as some of these will vary from policy to policy.